red-pencil/curriculum-vitae/index.md

 - Researched on internet of vehicle and connected car.
 - Designed, developed and managed the product line of in-vehicle electronics.
+- China Mobile has more than 0.9 billion users, making it the world’s largest mobile carrier.

 ### Lenovo Research